UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Current PTC Averages in Deregulated States

-Default supply rates vary significantly between utility distribution companies and fluctuate regularly based on market conditions.
+Default supply rates vary by utility territory and fluctuate based on market conditions, making it important to check your latest bill for exact rates.

 Using the Price to Compare to Support Green Energy

-The Price to Compare tool helps you find 100% renewable energy plans that often cost the same or less than standard utility rates.
+Eco-conscious consumers can use the Price to Compare to find 100% renewable energy plans that are often cheaper than fossil-heavy utility default rates.

 Preparing to Switch Your Electricity Supplier